Current sanctions imposed by Canada

 Canada has sanctions and related measures in place against a number of countries, as well as sanctions against specific individuals and entities identified as being associated with terrorist activities, including with Al-Qaida or the Taliban.

-Canadian sanctions are imposed under the United Nations Act (UNA) or the Special Economic Measures Act (SEMA).
-For specific information about the sanctions regime in the country where you wish to do business, consult the relevant regulations.
-These can be found on the country pages linked below.
+Canadian sanctions are imposed under the United Nations Act (UNA), the Special Economic Measures Act (SEMA) or the Justice for Victims of Corrupt Foreign Officials Act (JVCFOA).
+For specific information about the sanctions regime imposed against countries or individuals, consult the relevant regulations.
+These can be found on the Regulations pages linked below.
+More information on the Justice for Victims of Corrupt Foreign Officials Regulations can be found on the Justice for Victims of Corrupt Foreign Officials Act page.

 Canada has imposed sanctions and/or related measures against the following countries: